-First step of predictor
+The first step of predictor

 For the first step, we build a “developmental delay common relaxed zone” (DDCRZ).
 This zone is used for selecting characteristics vectors yj that are suspected to belong to a VPI with a developmental delay.
 This selection is done in the following manner: